 Other organizations have seen similar transformative results.
 Fischer Homes tripled their outbound call volume by using Kixie’s automated dialing features, while Solar Power Pros reduced their no-show rate by 50% through automated SMS and follow-up sequences.
 These results demonstrate that speed to conversation is a universal driver of sales success, regardless of industry or deal size.

-In the contemporary B2B sales environment, the concept of speed to lead is being subsumed by the more rigorous and effective standard of speed to conversation.
+In the contemporary B2B sales market, the concept of speed to lead is being subsumed by the more rigorous and effective standard of speed to conversation.
 For researchers and sales leaders, the data is unequivocal: the “Platinum Minute” following a lead inquiry is the most valuable period in the entire sales cycle.
 Organizations that rely on manual workflows, email-first follow-ups, and pull-based engagement are suffering from massive pipeline leakage and wasting billions in marketing spend.

 Speed to conversation matters more than speed to lead because it addresses the buyer’s fundamental expectation for immediate, human-driven assistance.
 It captures intent before it decays, builds trust through reliability, and secures the “first responder advantage” that is the single most decisive factor in winning modern deals.